InfiniteTachyon/SENG-A5/README.md

 |                | Zirui Wang    |

 # Introduction
-For this lab, our group was tasked to familiarize ourselves with tools such as C-SFRAT and the Reliability Demonstration Chart.
+For this lab, our group was tasked to familiarize ourselves with realiability assessment tools such as C-SFRAT and the Reliability Demonstration Chart.
 As part of this, we will learn how to use failure reliability growth testing to help analyze a product's change overtime.
+Additionally, the analysis of failure data can aid in its future prevention.

 #